 11) A WG or CH coordinator and vice-coordinator(s) must have a deep knowledge of their industry (or geographic area in the case of a CH) and China’s economic system.
 They must also guarantee a constant support and participation in the WG or CH activities to fulfill the duties required of their positions.
-Should this condition not be respected, the Board will proceed to nominate their substitutes.
+Should this condition not be respected, the Board will have the power to activate the necessary substitutions.

 12) Board Members will be able to supervise WG and CH activities on the basis of deliberations delegated.
 Moreover the Board Members within it cannot be nominated as a WG or CH coordinator or vice-coordinator, with the exception of the first 2 years of coordination of a newly established WG or CH (first mandate).
 The new coordinators must be elected within these 2 years.

 13) The activities of the Board Members, of the coordinators and vice-coordinators of the WG or CH must solely pursue the interests, the promotion and protection of all the economic activities of the members.
 They must therefore not seek personal or their company’s interests.

 14) The Board Members, the coordinators and vice-coordinators of the WG and CH must always be respectful of the image and the reputation of the CICC when in public.
 This applies also after the end of their mandate.
 Furthermore, it is of the utmost importance that they all refrain from taking advantage of their role to seek personal or their company’s interests.

 15) Should a Board Member, a coordinator or a vice-coordinator of a WG or CH end his/her employment relationship with the company Member of CICC with whom they were elected, they shall inform the President and the SG in case of WGs, and the Vice-President and the Local CICC Manager in the case of CHs, within 5 working days.
 The communication will entail the end of their mandate and the beginning of a new election round to nominate a substitute.